 I just mentioned Haleiwa, right?
 Ewa Beach (minding the “w” remember?) is actually ava beach.
 Haleiwa is actually halay-ava and so on.
 You’ll also get mad props for knowing the right pronunciation for all of this.
 Remember, “w’s” are “v’s” and “e’s” are “a’s.”

-Everyday Words and Phrases
+Everyday Words and Phrases in Hawaiian

 I’m sure you’ve heard of this one before.
 There is a reason but it is known as hello and goodbye (and a lot more!).
 “Ha” means breath and in the ancient Polynesian greeting two people would rub noses and foreheads, exchanging breath.
 Therefor aloha means “my breath recognizes yours.”
 So that is how aloha is used for hello, goodbye, I love you, see you later, etc.